October 25th, 2016

 I was a housewife and was engrossed in my household chores and kids.
 I am a graduate in Sanskrit literature.
 A very ordinary woman who had her world confined to her family and their happiness.
 I was taught in my childhood that fights and outrage are not the solutions to any problem, in fact, we should make this world a better place to live in.

 I would write to Maneka Gandhi regarding the ill health of street animals, and I would also speak to her over the phone.
 She would always help me.
-Similarly, when I expressed my desire to join Anna Hazare Andolan, I was asked to handle the message centre and then was further made the coordinator from Chhattisgarh.
+Also, during that time Anna Andolan had started which intrigued me and I joined it.
+I was asked by the movement supporters to handle the message centre and then was further made the coordinator from Chhattisgarh.
 But due to constant pressure and mounting expectations, I withdrew my membership as I believed that to justify my work, I did not need any stage.

 But I was already exposed to the world of corrupts who were ready to make my life miserable.
 God had made my connection with the minister of an exploited system.
 I had no idea what was next and not even an ordinary citizen like me could have contemplated it.